susisu/ppp/README.md

 ```

 ### Options
-- `-f, --add-field <name>`: Print an additional field.
+- `-f, --include-field <name>`: Include an additional field.
 This option is repeatable.
-See [Configurations](#configurations) for the list of available field names.
+See [Configurations](#configurations) or `-h, --help` for the list of available field names.
+- `-x, --exclude-field <name>`: Exclude a field.
+This option is repeatable.
 - `-w, --wrap <int>`: Wrap output to the specified size.
 This overrides the setting of the [configurations file](#configurations).

 ### Configurations